Skip to main content

 About your booking appointment

-The appointment can take a couple of hours and will usually take place in the community, though it may be necessary for you to go to hospital for your scan or if you need to see a doctor.
+The appointment can take a couple of hours and will usually take place in the community, though may need to go to hospital for your scan or if you need to see a doctor.

 At this appointment you will be given a scan to confirm that you are pregnant and when you are due.
 You will also be given information about: